xKathy99/Portfolio/README.md

 ===========================

-### Natural Language Processing
+### AI Tasks
-- Classification of Twitter Tweets
+- Classification of Twitter Tweets (Natural Language Processing)
+- Exploration of Search Strategies (Depth-first, Breadth-first, A* Search) for Some Given Problems

 ===========================